SAFE Protocol

 SAFE_Textured_black_1

-CAMPAIGN WIN: The Government has committed to a notification system for GPs and schools in its Child Poverty Strategy and Homelessness and Rough Sleeping Strategy.
+CAMPAIGN WIN: The Government has committed to a notification system for GPs and schools in its Child Poverty Strategy and Homelessness and Rough Sleeping Strategy (December 2025).

 The Government has released its Child Poverty Strategy (5 December 2025) and Homelessness and Rough Sleeping Strategy (11 December 2025), committing to support for households in Temporary Accommodation.